Conceiva/MezzmoKodiPlugin/README.txt

 -  Updated Kodi logging to a new format which will be required after June 30, 2020.
 -  Changed file extension change checking method to use pathnumber vs. parsing file extensions.
-Eliminated issue with flase positives on change detection with Kodi 19 and improves addon performance.
+Eliminated issue with false positives on change detection with Kodi 19 and improves addon performance.

 v2.0.0.0